tonethar/IGME-330-Master/notes/HW-bulma-1.md

   - Add a columns container
   - Add as many column elements as you want
   - Each column will have an equal width, no matter the number of columns
+  - Below is an example of a 4-column layout (you don't need to type this in)

 ```html
 <div class="columns">